George Springer joins LG Home Comfort to support families in need

 • Inserts

-Gas fireplace inserts fit into your existing fireplace and can be used with either natural gas or propane.
+Gas fireplace inserts fit into an existing fireplace and can run on either natural gas or propane.

 • Built-ins

-Built-in gas fireplaces are designed to be incorporated into the home’s architecture.
+Built-in gas fireplaces are designed to be integrated directly into a home’s architecture for a seamless appearance.

 • Freestanding

-Freestanding gas fireplaces are stand-alone units you can place anywhere in the home.
+Freestanding gas fireplaces are standalone units that can be placed almost anywhere in the home.

 On the other hand, there are two types of fuel that you can use for your energy-efficient gas fireplace, such as:

-Natural gas is a fossil fuel that’s extracted from the Earth.
-It’s relatively clean-burning and is often the most affordable option.
+Natural gas is a fossil fuel extracted from the earth.
+It burns relatively cleanly and is often the most affordable fuel option for gas fireplaces.

 • Propane

-Propane is a liquid petroleum gas that’s typically stored in tanks.
-It’s a bit more expensive than natural gas but also more portable.
+Propane is a liquid petroleum gas typically stored in tanks.
+While it is generally more expensive than natural gas, it offers greater portability and flexibility.

 Electric Fireplaces